junglekid/aws-eks-fluxcd-lab/README.md

 ## What is GitOps?

 GitOps is a software development and operations (DevOps) methodology that leverages the principles of version control and collaboration from Git to manage the deployment and operation of applications and infrastructure more efficiently.
 The core idea behind GitOps is to use Git repositories as the source of truth for both application code and infrastructure configuration.
-This approach aims to streamline and automate the process of deploying, managing, and monitoring software systems.
+This approach aims to streamline and automate deploying, managing, and monitoring software systems.

 GitOps works on a few foundational principles: